 If you’re looking to enhance the listening experience in your vehicle, you may want to consider upgrading your car audio components.
 There are many different options to do this, from a new radio to an entire sound system to provide you with unmatched acoustics and heart pounding bass.
 With all the choices you have, I know that upgrading your car audio equipment can seem like a daunting task, especially if you don’t know where to start.
 To help get you started, I’ve provided my top 3 questions to consider when looking into upgrading your vehicle's sound system.

-Do You Need a Complete New System or Just a Few Upgrades?
+Do You Need a Completely New System or Just a Few Upgrades?

 What Will Fit In Your Car?